-WBUR, Boston University’s National Public Radio station, celebrated the groundbreaking on February 28, 2018, of a new cultural events space, funded in part by the largest gift in the station’s history, a $5 million commitment from Jonathan Lavine, a co-managing partner of Bain Capital, and his wife, Jeannie.
-The venue, called CitySpace, is being built on the site of what had been Landry’s Bicycles, at Commonwealth Avenue and St. Paul Street (Landry’s recently moved up the street), and will host live radio broadcasts, political debates, and performances.
+WBUR, Boston University’s National Public Radio station, celebrated the groundbreaking Wednesday evening of a new cultural events space, funded in part by the largest gift in the station’s history, a $5 million commitment from Jonathan Lavine, a co–managing partner of Bain Capital, and his wife, Jeannie.
+The venue, called CitySpace, is being built on the site of what had been Landry’s Bicycles, on the corner of Commonwealth Avenue and St. Paul Street (Landry’s recently moved up the street), and will host live radio broadcasts, political debates, and performances.

 “This will be the most technologically advanced convening space in Boston,” Kravetz predicts.
 “It will be beautiful in design and operationally efficient.”

-Kravetz says Boston University has provided support for the project from the outset, noting that BU President Robert A. Brown embraced the idea of CitySpace five years ago when the two first discussed it.
+Kravetz says Boston University has provided support for the project from the outset, noting that Robert A. Brown, BU president, embraced the idea of CitySpace five years ago when the two first discussed it.

 He says the station is committed to partnering with Boston’s scientific, academic, business, cultural, and civic organizations.
 “We plan to harness the talent and brainpower in this city,” he says.
 “We hope to bring all that to its citizens.”